faafiel/TOPO_Assessment/README.md

 OVERVIEW

 This repo hosts a uv venv that contains a django project.
-Briefly, the recurring solution to problems can be described as constant data massaging, and handling data as a consolidated package wherever possible to simplify the codebase
+Briefly, the recurring solution to problems can be described as constant data massaging, and packing/unpacking data as a consolidated package wherever possible to simplify the codebase

 ELABORATION